Bhargavi84/The-Cook-Book/README.md

 * ### Login page
 The Login page feature will help the user to login to the website and if the user enters wrong username / password the flash message will pop out to alert to user to enter the correct credentials.
+The username field has to be a 5-15 character long string, Error message is displayed to enter manadatory fields(if nothing is entered).
+Clicking the login button the user will be routed to the user's profile page.There is a link to the Register page, below the login form.
+Clicking that link the user will be routed to the Register page.

 * ### Register page
-The register page  feature will help first time user to register to the page and create a login.
+The register page  feature will help first time user to register to the page and create a login. username field is a string which has to be 5-15 characters long, including lower and upper case and any number(alphanemeric)
+Error message is displayed to enter manadatory fields(if nothing is entered). if the user enters wrong username / password the flash message will pop out to alert to user to enter the correct credentials.
+Clicking the register button the user will be routed to the user's profile page and flash message diplays "Registration successfull"

+* ### Manage Categories
+Manage Categories page feature is only accessible to admin.
+If clicked on manage categories it will route to get categories page and displays all categories that admin has created.
+In the category card, there is a category name and two buttons Edit and Delete (for exiesting categories) and there is Add Category button when clicked which will route the admin to add category page.

+* Clicking on the Edit button the admin will be routed to the Edit category page.
+* Clicking on the Delete button, the confirmation message will pop up with two buttons: Agree and Close.
+* Clicking on Agree button the Category will be deleted from the page and from the database.
+* Clicking on the Close button the confirmation message will be closed and the admin will stay on the same page.

+* ### Add Category
+Add Category page feature is only accessible to admin.
+In the Add category page, the admin can input 3-25 characters long text, and a single button to submit a new category is ADD CATEGORY.
+When admin clicks the button, it will be routed to the Manage category page and the new category will be displayed in alphabetical order.
+Flash message displays "New Category Added" Also, this category will be displayed for users in the add new recipe page, in Choose your category dropdown.

+* ### Edit Category
+In the Edit Category page, the admin can edit the text and the final input has to be a 3-25 characters long text.
+There are two buttons: Cancel and Edit Category.

+* Clicking the Cancel button, the admin will be routed back to the Manage Categories page.
+* Clicking Edit button, the newly entered text will be updated and admin will be routed to the manage category page , flash message displays "Category successfully updated" the category card will be displayed in alphabetical order.
+And also this category will be displayed for users in the add new recipe page, Choose your category list.

 # **Testing**